maxint-rd/TM16xx/README.md

 - The popular TM1638 LED & KEY module comes in a number of varieties.
 My version has some odd button wiring sequence: S1=KS1, S5=KS2, S2=KS3, S6=KS4, S3=KS5, S7=KS6, S4=KS7, S8=KS8
 - TM1628/TM1668 allow 13 segment mode, TM1623/TM1624 allow 14 segment mode.
 By combining G1/G2 and or omitting decimal point, thise chips can be used to display alphanumeric text on 14-Segment + DP LED displays.
 - The TM1650 datasheet mentions SDA and SCL pins.
 The used protocol resembles I2C, but lacks addressing.
 For that reason this library doesn't use the I2C Wire library, but (slow) bitbanging using digitalWrite.
-- The TM1652 allows more levels of LED dimming than supported.
-For uniformity only 8 levels of duty cycle are used, at maximum grid current.
+- The TM1652 allows more levels of LED dimming.
+For uniformity only 8 levels of duty cycle are supported.
+Additionally drive current can be specified.
 - The TM1668 class has experimental support for using RGB LEDs on Grids 5-7.
 Some information about the wiring can be found in the example code.
-In future versions this functionality may be replaced by a specific class for using RGB LEDs.
-(TODO: The TM1680 has 8x24 outputs which sounds ideal for creating a 8x8 RGB matrix.
-Unfortunately these chips don't support individual LED brightness, only intensity of the whole display).
+In future versions this functionality may be removed or replaced by a specific class for using RGB LEDs.
+- The TM1680 has 8x24 outputs which sounds ideal for creating a 8x8 RGB matrix.
+(Unfortunately these chips don't support individual LED brightness, only intensity of the whole display).
+TODO: TM16xx matrix classes are still limited to monochrome usage.
 - The WeMOS D1 mini Matrix LED Shield and the TM1640 Mini LED Matrix 8x16 by Maxint R&D have R1 on the right-top.
 Call setMirror(true) to reverse the x-mirrorring.
 - When using TM16xxButtons, the amount of memory used can become too large.
 To preserve RAM memory on smaller MCUs such as the ATtiny84 and ATtiny85, the number of buttons tracked is limited to 2 combined button presses.
 This can be changed by setting the maximum button slots in the TM16xxButtons.h header file:
 ```C++
 #define TM16XX_BUTTONS_MAXBUTTONSLOTS 2   // Note: changing this define requires recompilation of the library
 ```
 - Unfortunately ATtiny44/45 and smaller don't have enough flash to support both TM16xxDisplay and TM16xxButtons classes.
 However, it is possible to combine the module base class with only TM16xxButtons or only TM16xxDisplay.
-- An experimental RAM implementation using dynamic memory allocation is available, but not suitable for small MCUs as using malloc/free will increase the required FLASH program space by over 600 bytes.
+- An experimental RAM implementation using dynamic memory allocation is available for button handling, but not suitable for small MCUs as using malloc/free will increase the required FLASH program space by over 600 bytes.
 Modify the TM16XX_OPT_BUTTONS_... defines in the header file at your own risk.

 ## More information